Updated August 26, 2023

 Empower vs. Quicken: Personal Finance Tools

 Quicken has more features.
-But for the value and its solid range of useful tools, Empower is the winner.
+But for the value and its solid range of valuable tools, Empower is the winner.

 Empower is great for long-term savers and investors.
 For better help with your day-to-day spending, don't miss the next app.